Nibsi3/CAPS-Tutor/docs/APPWRITE_CLOUD_DEPLOYMENT_TROUBLESHOOTING.md

      `${window.location.origin}/login`,
    );
    ```
+4. **Also verify in Google OAuth Console** that the same URLs are added

+**See:** [APPWRITE_BEST_PRACTICES.md](./APPWRITE_BEST_PRACTICES.md#2-oauth-provider-configuration) for detailed instructions.

-#### Step 5: Check Error Handling
+#### Step 6: Check Error Handling

 The application now includes improved error handling for 400 errors:
 - OAuth callback errors are caught and handled gracefully
 - Users are redirected to login with clear error messages
 - Session cleanup is performed automatically on errors
+- Error messages now include links to documentation and specific fix steps

 Check browser console for specific error messages that can help diagnose the issue.
+The error messages will guide you to the exact configuration step needed.

+**See:** [APPWRITE_BEST_PRACTICES.md](./APPWRITE_BEST_PRACTICES.md#5-error-handling) for error handling patterns.

 ### Issue 2: CORS Font Errors